fizban99/RRunner/README.rst

 This VBA module for Excel allows running R Scripts from Excel.
 You can send Ranges to your scripts and retrieve plots from them.

-This is a much simpler solution than RExcel.
-It is simpler to install and, although it has less features, it provides enough functionality to leverage the power of R when you need Excel to perform specific tasks better suited for R. This tool is also useful for beginners in R that typically use Excel and sometimes some VBA and want to start using R without entirely leaving the Excel environment.
+This is a much simpler solution than RExcel or BERT.
+RRunner is simpler to install and, although it has less features, it provides enough functionality to leverage the power of R when you need Excel to perform specific tasks better suited for R. This tool is also useful for beginners in R that typically use Excel and sometimes some VBA and want to start using R without entirely leaving the Excel environment.
+It also does not have a steep learning curve and the code is pure R (except for some boiler plate code at the beginning an some helper functions).
+The basic idea is to perform in Excel/VBA what is easy to do in Excel/VBA and use R for the tasks where R can shine, by calling an R script behind the scenes.
+This could also be a first step towards transitioning from Excel to R.

    .. image:: ./images/RRunner.png